 - Return all keys on the date the premises are returned to the landlord.

 This is just an overview of the basic obligations of landlord and tenant.
 There may be other clauses that each party wants to add to the rental agreement.
 There are some terms that will not be enforced even if agreed to if they are deemed to be against public policy.

-Whether you are a landlord or a tenant, at the Law Offices of Sean M Murphy, P.C., we know how to handle your issues.
-We devote more than one-third of our time working to resolve landlord/tenant disputes and have experience representing both landlords and tenants in resolving their issues as expeditiously and efficiently as possible.
+Whether you are a landlord or a tenant, at the Law Offices of Sean M. Murphy, P.C., we know how to handle your issues and will work diligently to resolve your landlord/tenant dispute.

 Call our Brockton, Massachusetts office today at (774) 257-5732.